wmg9721204/-Kaggle-Traveling-Santa-2018---Prime-Paths/README.md

 (3) continue (2) until all subclusters have size less than or equal to $k$.<br>
 Notice that there is a tree structure in the process of establishing the sub-clusters, where the root represents the collection of all cities and for each node, its children are its sub-clusters.

 To solve issue 2, a naive randomized paramter selection is implemented.
-Namely, pre-setting a range for the hyper-parameters ($\alpha, \beta, \rho, Q$), then uniformly generate choices of the hyper-parameters inside the range.
+Namely, pre-setting a range for the hyper-parameters $(\alpha, \beta, \rho, Q)$, then uniformly generate choices of the hyper-parameters inside the range.
+For each generated hyper-paramters, implement ACO and compare the results to obtain the best result. (**Remark**: At the beginning, BFO (Bacterial Foraging Optimization) is planned to be used for paramter tuning.
+However, I realized that it is not as efficient as expected, so I just gave up on BFO and naively implements randomized selection.)